Wellabe Logo

 It’s important to find grief support and connect with others after a life partner passes

 Losing a loved one leaves a huge hole in your life.
 This is especially true if you’re a senior who has lost a life partner.
 You’re not only grieving your spouse, but you’re learning how to carve out a new life on your own as a widow or widower.
 You may be living alone for the first time in decades and feel too sad to be around others.
-If you also have age-related mobility challenges, you can slip into senior isolation very easily.
+If you also have age-related mobility challenges, you can slip into social isolation very easily.

-A lack of interest in social activities is normal following loss, but ongoing senior isolation can be dangerous.
+A lack of interest in social activities is normal following loss, but ongoing social isolation can be dangerous.
 It can lead to deep depression, damage your physical health, and cause suicidal thoughts or actions if you don’t get the help you need.
 But all hope is not lost.
-You can learn the signs of elderly loneliness and what you can do to combat senior isolation.
+You can learn the signs of loneliness and what you can do to combat senior isolation.

 Senior isolation and your health

 Some degree of physical decline is inevitable as you age.
 But some physical challenges, such as vision and hearing loss and difficulty walking and driving, can cause socialization barriers.
 If you combine them with an emotional stressor, such as the loss of a spouse, the odds of experiencing social isolation increase.
-These factors can turn into a vicious cycle, since senior isolation can lead to depression, which further exacerbates health problems that can limit mobility.
+These factors can turn into a vicious cycle, since social isolation can lead to depression, which further exacerbates health problems that can limit mobility.

+You may be wondering, "Is senior isolation the same as social isolation?"
 Older adult loneliness has been associated with poor diet, substance abuse, cognitive decline, and a variety of illnesses — from heart disease to Alzheimer’s disease — making lonely seniors more likely to need assistance with daily living tasks and require long-term senior care.
 Sadly, prolonged senior isolation can even mean living fewer years.

 How to combat senior isolation